NeowayLabs/semantic-release/README.md

 make env
 ```

-This will up a container with a full GitLab.
-Wait for GitLAb to be accessible through the browser.
+This will run a container with a full GitLab.
+Wait for GitLab to be accessible through the browser.

 Address: https://localhost:443